Documentation Index

 Field Updates

 Define which fields to update and their new values.
-Values support Twig template syntax, giving you access to all context variables plus a specialtarget variable.
+Values support Twig template syntax, giving you access to all context variables plus a special target variable.

 | Field | Value |